 The Regulated Qualifications Framework (RQF) is the framework for all of the qualifications that are regulated by Ofqual.
 It was launched in October 2015 to coincide with the withdrawal of the Qualifications and Credit Framework (QCF).

-The RQF has one basic aim that Ofqual believes will give it an advantage over the QCF – simplicity for employers and learners.
+The RQF has one basic aim that Ofqual believes will give it an advantage – simplicity for employers and learners.

 Therefore, for each qualification the syllabus we will provide information on the:

-However, changes will be made to update the content of each qualification and in some cases the assessment method may change, for example the number of questions in a test.
-Any changes will be kept as simple as possible and we will contact all centres approved to deliver each qualification to inform them of any actions or outcomes.
+However, changes to update the content of each qualification and in some cases the assessment method may change, for example the number of questions in a test.
+Any changes will be kept as simple as possible and

 What are the RQF requirements?

-For every qualification an AO offers, a primary objective must be defined, which must be kept under review.
+For every qualification an offered, a primary objective must be defined, which must be kept under review.

 The following two areas are required for all RQF qualifications.

-Ofqual has released new level descriptors.
-This focuses on the knowledge and skills a holder of the qualification will have, rather than somebody still on-programme.
-Levels range from entry 1 up to level 8 and these still align to the European Qualification Framework - https://en.wikipedia.org/wiki/European_Qualifications_Framework (EQF), making international comparisons – to support mobility and portability – easier.
+New level descriptors.
+This focuses on the knowledge and skills a holder of the qualification will have.
+Levels range from entry 1 up to level 8.

 Perhaps the biggest change is in how the size of qualifications will be measured.
 Ofqual has introduced a new term, Total Qualification Time (TQT), which will determine the overall size of a RQF qualification.